-Guest review by Amidst the Pages-

 Still, the story of this book is perfect for fans of Cynthia Hand, Tabitha Suzuma, and Jay Asher.

-Guest review contributed by Amidst the Pages.
+This guest review was contributed by Amidst the Pages.
 Imogene reviews almost any genre from both indie and traditionally published authors.